 1 mile roundtrip

 The Hanakoa Falls trail starts at mile 6, clearly marked after you cross the stream.
 This is only a 1/2 mile hike to the falls.
-Because of the distance from the Kalalau trailhead, day hikers likely won’t make it this far.
-We were the only ones on this trail and enjoyed this stunning waterfall entirely to ourselves.
+Day hikers likely won’t make it this far, as you are now entering territory for only those with a permit.
+We were the only ones on this offshoot trail and enjoyed this stunning waterfall entirely to ourselves.